Sprinklr (NYSE:CXM) Releases Q1 2023 Earnings Guidance

-A number of analysts have recently commented on the company.
-Barclays cut their price target on Sprinklr from $23.00 to $19.00 and set an overweight rating on the stock in a research note on Wednesday, January 12th.
-Citigroup lifted their price objective on Sprinklr from $14.00 to $15.00 and gave the stock a neutral rating in a research note on Thursday, April 7th.
-Zacks Investment Research raised Sprinklr from a hold rating to a buy rating and set a $13.00 price objective on the stock in a research note on Thursday, March 24th.
-Wells Fargo & Company lifted their price objective on Sprinklr from $11.00 to $12.00 and gave the stock an equal weight rating in a research note on Thursday, April 7th.
-Finally, Stifel Nicolaus cut their price objective on Sprinklr from $26.00 to $18.00 and set a buy rating on the stock in a research note on Monday, March 21st.
-Four research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
-According to MarketBeat, the company currently has an average rating of Buy and a consensus target price of $18.33.
+A number of equities research analysts have weighed in on CXM shares.
+JMP Securities decreased their price target on shares of Sprinklr from $27.00 to $22.00 and set a market outperform rating on the stock in a research note on Thursday, April 7th.
+Stifel Nicolaus decreased their price target on shares of Sprinklr from $26.00 to $18.00 and set a buy rating on the stock in a research note on Monday, March 21st.
+KeyCorp downgraded shares of Sprinklr from an overweight rating to a sector weight rating in a research note on Thursday, February 3rd.
+Barclays decreased their price target on shares of Sprinklr from $23.00 to $19.00 and set an overweight rating on the stock in a research note on Wednesday, January 12th.
+Finally, Morgan Stanley lifted their price target on shares of Sprinklr from $14.00 to $15.00 and gave the stock an equal weight rating in a research note on Thursday, April 7th.
+Four research analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
+According to data from MarketBeat.com, the company has an average rating of Buy and an average target price of $18.33.

 Sprinklr, Inc provides enterprise cloud software products worldwide.
 The company offers Unified Customer Experience Management platform, a purpose-built to analyze unstructured customer experience data, built to scale across future and modern channels, and integrates all stages of the customer journey.